What is an ISA and who can have one?

 How to reactivate a cash ISA

-To reactivate your cash ISA and carry on saving into it, you simply need to complete a reactivation form.
-We’ve made this really easy.
-You simply fill it in a reactivation form, send it to us and your ISA will be reactivated for you.
+To reactivate your cash ISA to carry on saving into it, you simply need to complete a reactivation form.
+We’ve made this really simple with no paperwork needed our online reactivation form

 Transferring a cash ISA